Boiler Protetion against condensation

 Boiler Bypass Piping

-If you are not sure if your bypass is a system or boiler bypass feel the bypass when the boiler is running.
+If you are not sure if your bypass is a system or boiler bypass, feel the bypass when the boiler is running.
 The bypass should be the same temperature as the return pipe and cooler than the supply pipe.

 System Bypass Piping

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
-Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
+Any work on your heating system should be performed only by qualified, experienced personnel.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website.